 ASCO in Action regularly provides the latest news and analysis related to cancer policy news; see the following online articles.
 These updates provide snapshots of ASCO’s ongoing advocacy efforts, as well as opportunities for ASCO members and guests to take action on critical issues affecting the cancer community.

 To sign up for advocacy alerts, log in to ASCO.org with your ASCO member or guest account, and visit the subscription center available under your account profile.

-On April 19, 2019, the Food and Drug Administration approved pembrolizumab (KEYTRUDA®, Merck & Co.
-Inc.) plus axitinib for the first-line treatment of patients with metastatic or unresectable recurrent head and neck squamous cell carcinoma (HNSCC).
+On June 10, 2019, the Food and Drug Administration approved pembrolizumab (KEYTRUDA®, Merck) for the first-line treatment of patients with metastatic or unresectable recurrent head and neck squamous cell carcinoma (HNSCC).

 From June 8-12, ASCO’s delegates will participate in the American Medical Association’s (AMA) Annual Meeting of the House of Delegates (HOD).
 The AMA HOD is the principal policy-making body of AMA and meets twice a year to discuss pressing issues and establish association policies.

 On June 5, Members of Congress introduced new, bipartisan legislation that would streamline and standardize prior authorization requirements in Medicare Advantage (MA) plans.
 The bill, entitled “Improving Seniors’ Timely Access to Care Act of 2019,” (H.R.
 3107) would improve the prior authorization process in MA plans by requiring “real time” authorizations for routinely approved services.
 The bill was introduced by Representatives Suzan DelBene (D-WA), Mike Kelly (R-PA), Roger Marshall (R-KS), and Ami Bera (D-CA).
 ASCO endorsed the legislation and applauds Representatives Reps.